ScholarshipOwl/laravel-doctrine-jsonapi/docs/Scribe.md

 ## Strategies Overview

+> A **strategy** in Scribe is a way to customize or extend how Scribe generates API documentation.
+Strategies are plugins that allow you to control how different parts of your API (like query parameters, responses, headers, etc.) are documented.
+You can use the built-in strategies, extend them, or write your own to fit your needs.
+For more details, see the official Scribe documentation: [Creating a Strategy](https://scribe.knuckles.wtf/laravel/advanced/plugins#creating-a-strategy).

 The following PHP attributes are used by the strategies to extract documentation details.
 Click to view their definitions:

 - [#[ResourceRequest]](ScribeAttributes.md#resourcerequest)